bitcoinkash/bitcoinkash/README.md

 - 👋 Hi, I’m @bitcoinkash
 - 👀 I’m interested in projects related to Fintech, Blockchain and AI and looking to collaborate
 - 🧑‍💻 I'm experienced in JavaScript · GitHub · Node.js · React.js · Express.js .
 PostgreSQL .
-MondoDB
+MongoDB
 - 🌱 I’m currently working on Solidity and Python
 - 📫 You can reach me at https://www.linkedin.com/in/suhailparry/